jfischoff/port-utils/EventHandlerPattern.md

 ## Operational Insight Matters

-I think operational insight is often more important than establishing correctness.
-Even if your code is perfect it will still depend on host of other systems that can go wrong.
-Having the ability to monitor and debug a production system is crucially important regardless of the quality of your code.
+I think there is view that operational insight is not necessary if your code is correct.
+Even if you code is correct your applications can feel because dependencies outside your control.
+Operational insight is necessary.

-The Event Handler pattern allows one to provide the option for operational insight without being directly tied of a logging or metrics library.
+The `EventHandlers` pattern allows one to provide the option for operational insight without being directly tied of a logging or metrics library.

 The pattern has a few downsides.